What Is Domain-Driven Design ?

 Domain-Driven Design (DDD) is a term coined by Eric Evans in his book «Domain-Driven design», published in 2003.
 It is an approach of software development that:

-- Basing design on a model of the domain.
+- Focuses on the core domain.

 DDD really shines when applied on medium to complex business needs but can also be used successfully on simpler projects, especially since the business framework considerably lowers the cost of implementing such projects by providing many helpers and base implementations.